-(student name), hereby acknowledge that epresentatives from Briar Cliff University, listed below, reviewed by criminal background heck report and/or employment history with me and informed me that I may encounter degree ompletion, future licensing and/or employment issues as a result of my criminal background nd/or employment history.
-I further acknowledge and understand that certain clinical sites may ot accept me based upon my criminal background and or/or employment history.
-Further, I nderstand that Briar Cliff University will use reasonable efforts to secure a placement for me at clinical site while disclosing my background issues and/or employment history as legally and thically required.
-I understand that successful completion of clinical placements is a equirement for degree completion, future licensing, and employability. employability difficulty based upon my crir knowingly agree to release Briar Cliff Univ and all claims or liability, including but not my inability to complete the academic req ncounter degree completion, licensing and/or minal background and/or employment history, I versity, its trustees, agents, and employees from any limited to, claims for tuition reimbursement based on uirements of my degree and/or become licensed in my inful employment in my chosen health science field.
-Date: Acknowledged and agreed by: Student Name (Printed) Student Signature Witnessed by: Briar Cliff University Representative (Printed Name, Title) Briar Cliff University Representative (Printed Name and Title) Briar Cliff University Representative (Signature) Briar Cliff University Representative (Signature)
+I,(stude nt name), hereby acknowledge that representatives from Briar Cliff University, listed by , report and/or employment history with me and inf completion, future licensing and/or employment issues as a result of my criminal background and/or employment history.
+I further acknowledge and understand that certain clinical sites may not accept me based upon my criminal background and/or employment history.
+Further, I understand that Briar Cliff University will use reas a clinical site while disclosing my background issi ethically required.
+I understand that successful co requirement for degree completion, future licensing Understanding the possibility that I may encounted employability difficulty based upon my criminal ba knowingly agree to release Briar Cliff University, i and all claims or liability, including but not limited my inability to complete the academic requiremen chosen health science field and/or find gainful em , , 5 . , Deter Date: A also accide date of a read a superad beau Acknowledged and agreed by: Student Name (Printed) Student Signature (Constant O.g.
+Constant Mittee a and been Witnessed by: Briar Cliff University Representative Briar Cliff University Representative (Printed Name, Title) (Printed Name and Title) , Brian Cliff University Pennscentative Brian Cliff University Pennseentative Briar Cliff University Representative (Signature) Briar Cliff University Representative (Signature)